bzt0143/Resources/README.md

 * [Clean Code](https://learning.oreilly.com/library/view/clean-code-a/9780136083238/) - You will need to login with your Northeastern credentials to access this book, but you can access it for free if you do.
 This is considered the *standard* on writing clean code in an industry environment.
 * [Head First Deisgn Patterns](https://learning.oreilly.com/library/view/head-first-design/9781492077992/) - This is an ADVANCED resource, recommended for later in the semester.
 Also an O'Reilly book, so you will need to login with your Northeastern credentials to access it.
 * [Object Oriented Programming is not what I thought - Talk by Anjana Vakil](https://www.youtube.com/watch?v=TbP2B1ijWr8) - Slightly advanced theory/concept understanding of OOP.

+### UML Design Tools

+* [Mermaid Class Diagrams](https://mermaid.js.org/syntax/classDiagram.html) - The recommended tool for this class.
+All our examples will be in mermaid.
+* [draw.io](https://app.diagrams.net/) - A free online tool for creating diagrams, though very expansive and can be overwhelming.
+* [Violet UML Editor](http://alexdp.free.fr/violetumleditor/page.php) - A free UML editor that is a bit more lightweight than draw.io.
+* [UMlet](https://www.umlet.com/) - Another free UML editor that is lightweight.